 - Just say thank you –Personally call or visit each employee between now and the end of the year.
 Thank and acknowledge them for their specific and unique contributions in the workplace or to their department.

-- Celebrate – Create an opportunity for employees to enjoy time together, host a gathering or party – and don’t talk shop!
+- Celebrate – Create an opportunity for employees to enjoy time together.
+You could maybe host a gathering or a party at a nearby Italian restaurant.
+Alternatively, you can also order food (from Dannys Chinese Kitchen, for instance) to the office for a surprise lunch.
+But most importantly, remember not to talk shop during all of this!
 Get to know their interests and passions outside of the office.

 Whatever the form, giving a sincere, thoughtful thank you for the hard work and dedication of your employees is an important part of being a great workplace.
 Don’t miss your opportunity to give thanks this season to the people who make you shine.